zerotier/libzt/docs/osx.md

 **Alternative APIs**

-CLick [here](../../../../docs/api_discussion.md) to learn more about alternative APIs such as the Intercept and SOCKS5 Proxy.
+Click [here](../../../../docs/api_discussion.md) to learn more about alternative APIs such as the Intercept and SOCKS5 Proxy.